rscircus/rscircus.github.io/_posts/2020-01-21-tinker-kubecloud.md

 ## k3sup

 [k3sup](https://github.com/alexellis/k3sup) makes bootstrapping kubernetes very easy.
-It is a static Go binary, hence installing is basically copying it.
+It is a static Go binary.
+Hence, installing is basically copying it.

 The following chapter will be a bit more detailed as this is not standard admin stuff.